VinnyE/linked-blog-starter-md/publish/The five whys.md

 created: May 8, 2023
 ---

 The five whys is another technique we can use to uncover [[First principles thinking and its evolving nature]].
 Similar to what children often do, the five whys involves repeatedly asking "why?" until you land on a "what" or "how".
-If this answer is abides is falsifiable (see: [[The principle of Falsifiability in Science]]), then you can likely consider said answer a first principle.
+If this answer is abides is falsifiable (see: [[The principle of falsifiability in science]]), then you can likely consider said answer a first principle.
 Otherwise, the answer may just be the currently accepted dogma or myth.

 The five whys are not really a tool for introspection, but more a system for reliably figuring out the roots of a statement or concept. (note to self: seems like it could be useful to [[Navigate unfamiliar domains effectively by leveraging expertise and mental models]]).